-While many oil producing countries, such as OPEC and western countries like UK and US use the volume-based unit of "barrel" to measure crude oil, nearly all other countries including China and Russia use "metric ton", a weight unit.
-Since Crude oil's molecular characteristics varies greatly among different places of origin, weight of a barrel of crude oil may fluctuate from about 128 kg to 142 kg depending on its density, meaning there are about 7.0 to 7.8 barrels in a metric ton.
+While many oil producing countries, such as OPEC and western countries like UK and U.S., use the volume-based unit of "barrel" to measure crude oil, countries including China and Russia use "metric ton", a weight unit.
+Since the oil density varies greatly among the different places of origin, the weight of a barrel may fluctuate from 128 kg to 142 kg, meaning 1 metric ton of crude oil is about 7.0 to 7.8 barrels.